cju5025/HumorMe/README.md

     end
 ```
 ## Features
-* Create Users with age specifications
+* Create users with age specifications
 * Generate random jokes based on category (and age)
-* Add any generated joke to a User's Favorites list.
+* Add any generated joke to a user's Favorites list
 * Create new jokes for other users to enjoy!

 To_do: